esovetkin/jbs/docs/help_submit.md

 `after` also carries variable visibility from predecessor steps.

-- If `submit run after prep`, then variables visible in `prep` are inherited by `run`.
+- If `submit run` has `after prep`, variables visible in `prep` are inherited by `run`.
-- If `run` also has `with ... from <same_paramset>`, jbs imports only variables not already inherited.
+- If `run` also has `with ... from <same_paramset>`, JBS imports only variables that are not already inherited.
-- If an inherited variable name collides with a variable of the same name from a different parameter set in explicit `with`, jbs raises an error.
+- If an inherited variable name collides with a variable of the same name from a different parameter set in explicit `with`, JBS raises an error.
-- jbs preserves source-row constraints from inherited imports, so dependent submits do not introduce unintended Cartesian blow-ups.
+- JBS preserves source-row constraints from inherited imports, so dependent `submit` steps do not introduce unintended Cartesian blow-ups.
-- this source-row inheritance is transitive across multi-step chains.
+- This source-row inheritance is transitive across multi-step chains.

 Example: